TAI’s Potential Impact on the Tax Base

 Progressive corporate taxation could encourage tax fragmentation.
 Corporations would be strongly incentivized to split themselves into smaller legal entities to avoid taxation, which would create complex legal challenges.
 Highly sophisticated profit-shifting strategies could erode or eliminate the effectiveness of progressive taxation.
 Leading MNEs would certainly face precedent-setting litigation.

 Finally, it’s crucial to note that this strategy is not a panacea for the tax base challenges surfaced by TAI.
 A healthy tax base is composed of layers of thoughtful, well designed mechanisms, most of which will need to be rethought for an AI-driven economy.
-Beyond updating existing mechanisms, even more radical ideas may need to be considered, such as:
+Beyond updating existing mechanisms, other novel ideas may need to be considered, such as:

 Higher consumption taxes (Korinek, Lockwood)